Aref-Akminasi/aws-developer-associate/ElasticBeanstalk.md

 - Your application is going to run periodic tasks, use **cron.yaml** file

+### Installing packages

+- Problem: You need to ensure that custom software is installed on the backend linux servers launched as part of the Elastic Beanstalk environment
+- Solution:
+  1. Create a YAML file with the required package names to be installed on the server
+  2. Place the file in .ebextensions folder in your Application Source Bundle

 ## Elastic Beanstalk - Migrations

 ### Load Balancer migration